One of the more outlandish and remarkable stories about Ray Bourbon is that he rode with Pancho Villa. In drag.

 I had a very exciting career in the entertainment business – but it never matched the days when I rode with Villa.

 Ray’s stories about Ray have never really been examined that closely by Villa researchers.
-I’ve never found any concrete information on Ray’s mother and step-father and the large ranch they owned.
+I’ve uncovered some documentation backing up Ray’s accounts of growing up on the ranch and of his step-parents, but nothing concrete about his encounters with Pancho Villa.
 For now, it remains a tantalizing possibility and a fascinating little highlight of Ray’s storied life.